 In preparing these interim condensed consolidated financial statements, the Bank has adopted IFRS 9 - Financial Instruments and IFRS 15 - Revenue from Contracts with Customers from January 1, 2018.
 As such, accounting policies for these new standards are disclosed in notes 4 and 5.
-Significant judgments and estimates relating to financial risk management and credit losses are disclosed in note 6.
+Significant judgments and estimates relating to financial risk management and credit losses are disclosed in note 6 considering IFRS 9 first time adoption.
 All other significant judgments made by management in applying the accounting policies and the key sources of estimation of uncertainty were the same as those that applied to the annual consolidated financial statements as of and for the year ended December 31, 2017.